ncatlab/nlab-content/pages/3/7/2/0/273/content.md

 along which one can generalize the coefficient objects of ordinary cohomology.
 (See [[omega-groupoid]], [[omega-category]]).
 Since doing so in particular generalizes abelian groups to nonabelian groups (but goes much further!) this is generally addressed as leading to _nonabelian cohomology_.

-Depending on how one thinks of the object whose cohomology one computes, there are two different ways to realize this:
+Depending on how one thinks of the object whose cohomology one computes, there are two different ways to realize this, as mentioned above:

 * [[nonabelian sheaf cohomology]] in terms of [[descent and codescent|descent]] for $\omega$-category valued presheaves, i.e. in terms of [[infinity-stack]]s;